ansible/workshops/exercises/ansible_rhel/2.5-rbac/README.md

 Now log out of Tower’s web UI and in again as the **wweb** user.

 - Go to the **Templates** view, you should notice for wweb only the `Create index.html` template is listed.
-He is allowed to view and lauch, but not to edit the Template.
+He is allowed to view and launch, but not to edit the Template.
+Just open the template and try to change it.

 - Run the Job Template by clicking the rocket icon.
 Enter the survey content to your liking and launch the job.

 - In the following **Jobs** view have a good look around, note that there where changes to the host (of course…​).

-Check the result: execute `curl` again on the control host to pull the content of the webserver on the IP address of `node1`:
+Check the result: execute `curl` again on the control host to pull the content of the webserver on the IP address of `node1` (you could of course check `node2` and `node3`, too):

 ```bash
 $ curl http://22.33.44.55